Chapter 29 : 28- The Militia, The Order and The Army

 The four day old Daily Prophet lay on Harry’s desk as he sat there in his best dress-robes.
 The funeral of Albert had drained him emotionally.
 Not that he wouldn’t have been drained anyway.

 With the threat of Selwyn’s army on the horizon, the Wizarding community had been thrown into hysteria with people panic-buying and demanding that the Ministry do more to protect its citizens.
-Reports were already coming in of wizards and witches already going into hiding.
+Reports were already coming in of Wizards and Witches already going into hiding.

 It was Harry’s original plan was to go to America himself, not just to join the fight against Marius and Ambrose but to also keep an eye on Ron, who had volunteered to head the group immediately after Emily’s funeral and Harry was sure that the previous proceedings had only fuelled his desire for action.
-Unfortunately, Harry had been ordered by Kingsley to remain in the country to continue the hunt for Selwyn and Lestrange with the Aurors and the newly regrouped All-Blood Militia.
+Unfortunately, Harry had been ordered by Kingsley to remain in the country to continue the hunt for Selwyn and Lestrange with his remaining Aurors and the newly regrouped All-Blood Militia.

-Kingsley had taken the news of the regrouping of the Ex-Aurors exceedingly well and had temporarily allowed them to work alongside the current Aurors.
-Harry suspected that it was due to the fact that Kingsley had worked with them in the past and trusted them to a certain degree.
+Kingsley had taken the news of the regrouping of the Ex-Aurors exceedingly well and had even temporarily allowed them to work alongside the current Aurors.
+Harry suspected that it was due to the fact that Kingsley had worked with members of the group in the past and trusted them to a certain degree.
 Harry, however, with the exception of Dawlish whom he had worked with for the past nine years, couldn’t help but feel slightly intimidated by the group Gawain had assembled as most of them acted in the way Harry was told a lot of Aurors used to be like before Kingsley and Kaman took over; snide, malicious and just downright unpleasant in some cases.

 Caitlyn Tyrus, a muscular woman with short blond hair and whose custom made short-sleeved robes allowed her to show off her burly, heavily scarred arms, in particular had made several sarcastic remarks to Harry’s choice of Chief Aurors.
-Another was Lukas Savage, a podgy, red haired wizard who Harry was sure had taken to drink after resigning and who had made it quite clear that the Unforgivable Curses should have been made legal long ago to the Aurors.
+Another was Lukas Savage, a podgy, red haired Wizard who Harry was sure had taken to drink after resigning and who had made it quite clear that the Unforgivable Curses should have been made legal long ago to the Aurors.

 Harry placed his head in his hands as a headache began to pang out within his skull.
 On his desk in front of him lay multiple sheets of parchment, each showing various reports and intelligence.
 Though Harry had more pressing matters on his mind.
 Marietta had told the Aurors that before they could move on to the next stage of the exchange, she wanted the Death Eaters that were to be traded residing within the Ministry.

 Naturally, there was uncertainty from figures such as Kingsley, Kory, most of the Militia and numerous Aurors, but they had kept their faith in Harry so far and it appeared they weren’t about to let up on him.
-Though this did not do much to lift Harry’s spirits.
+Although this did not do much to lift Harry’s spirits.
 If anything, it made the decision even harder and he had been battling with himself about it since Marietta had given the instruction as he was sure that Marietta was just playing for time.
 Nevertheless, Narcissa Malfoy’s unsettled Life Debt had won out yet again and just the other day, the Death Eaters and Umbridge were moved into the Ministry and were currently kept in separate guarded cells.

 “I have brought the Muggle Prime Minister up to date with everything.”
 He said as he took a seat.
-“And I just heard from Minister Hiltrude.
+“And I’ve just heard from Minister Hiltrude.
 He says he wants to keep all of his Aurors at hand in case the German Ministry comes into threat though he’ll let us know at the first sign of anything suspicious.”

 “How kind of him.”
 Harry said bitterly in frustration.
 The German Ministry had now joined the long list of Ministries unwilling to send their own Aurors to America for a combination of reasons.
 So far only Britain, Scandinavia, France, Egypt, Russia and Spain out of the forty Ministries involved in the Confederation had agreed to send their own Aurors to assist the Americans.
 “He does realise we can’t afford to let any Ministry fall into the hands of the largest organization of Dark Wizards we’ve ever encountered.”

 “I have tried, Harry.”
 Kingsley said massaging his forehead.
-“But it was on the report that the Mekti-Domme was going around picking up more factions and many are convinced that their Ministry will be the target for the next attack.
+“But it was on the report that the Mekti-Dommen was going around picking up more factions and many are convinced that their Ministry will be the target for the next attack.
 They want to keep as many of their Aurors as possible close at hand if that army shows up.”

 Kingsley looked down at the unread papers on the desk.
 “Marietta said anything more about the switch?”
 Harry shook his head.